squeekyfoot/soccer-management-app/docs/README.md

 * **Rosters:** Only Managers can create/edit rosters.
 Everyone can read.
 * **Chats:** Only participants of a chat (listed in the participants array) can read or write messages.
 * **Groups:** Members can read/post.
 Only Owners/Admins can manage members.

 ---

+## **AI Assistant & Developer Workflow**

+**Important constraints for AI code generation:**

+1.  **Full Code Files:** When providing code solutions, **ALWAYS** provide the full content of the file.
+Do not provide partial snippets, diffs, or "search and replace" instructions.
+The developer prefers to copy/paste entire files to ensure accuracy.
+2.  **Reorganization Exception:** The **ONLY** exception to the rule above is during **File Reorganization** (moving files to new folders).
+    * If the task involves moving files and the user's IDE (VS Code) can automatically handle import updates, the AI should provide instructions for the move rather than generating code for every single file.
+    * However, if *logic* changes alongside the move, the full file rule applies.

+---